-The Dunes Condo Association Board of Directors ARE pleased to invite you to our Monthly Board Planning session on Tuesday, November 4th, 2025 @ 6:30pm ET.
+The Dunes Condo Association Board of Directors ARE pleased to invite you to our Monthly Board Planning session (2026 Budget Agenda), See Calendar for full details & Agenda) on Tuesday, January 6, 2026 @ 6Pm ET.
+ALso see the latest Condo news & calendar for our annual Board Meeting on 1/10/2026 @ 10am.
 This meeting is open to all owners, consistent with our Association Bylaws and Florida Statutes (Section 718), and your participation is both valued and encouraged.
 See Official details below:

 See Calendar for full agenda